GetDKAN/dkan-tools/README.md

 Once you are working in a valid project folder (see next section) you can type `dktl` at any time to see a list of available commands.

+## Local development
+The React front end uses the DKAN API to build pages, so we will want to mimic a production environment.
+The environment variables are [defined in `.env` files](https://github.com/GetDKAN/data-catalog-frontend/blob/master/.env.production#L1), the default value is _"dkan"_, you can adjust these files as necessary.

+Setup and start the proxy:

+- Add `dkan` to `/etc/hosts`
+- Start the proxy: `docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy`

-## Starting a DKAN 1.x project
+## Starting a new project
-To start a project with `dktl`, create a project directory.
+1. To start a project with `dktl`, create a project directory.

 ```bash
 mkdir my_project && cd my_project
 ```

-Inside the project directory, initialize your project.
+2. Inside the project directory, initialize your project.

 ```bash
 dktl init